 Practice Areas

-Conveyancing and commercial law carry higher PI exposure than criminal defence or family law.
-Firms practising in multiple areas or handling high-value transactions will typically pay more.
-Some areas like mergers and acquisitions or securities law attract the highest premiums.
+Conveyancing and commercial transaction work carry higher PI exposure than criminal defence or family law.
+Firms practising across multiple areas or handling high-value deals will generally pay more.
+Mergers, acquisitions, and securities law attract the highest premiums.

 💰